 For someone without autism, a change like this can be frustrating and annoying.
 Though it is not ideal, it is easy to work through.
-A change like this for someone with autism, affects them quiet different.
+A change like this for someone with autism affects them quite differently.
 To them, it is the feeling of losing a person.
 According to how significant they deem the relationship, this can feel like anywhere from a break up to feeling as if the person died.

 When our daughter goes into a meltdown, she stops speaking at all.
 It isn’t something she can control.
-You have to wait out the storm until she calms enough to start giving one word answers.
+You have to wait out the storm until she calms enough to start giving one-word answers.
 I knew whatever it was that was causing it, was huge to her.
-I held her for over an hour, and she doesn’t normally liked to be touched little on held.
+I held her for over an hour, and she doesn’t normally like to be touched little on held.

 Autism and Transitions: From an Autistic Adult’s Perspective.

-The amount of anxiety unexpected transitions cause a person with autism may sound illogical to you.
-You may want you child to just get over it and move on.
+The amount of anxiety unexpected transitions causes a person with autism may sound illogical to you.
+You may want your child, to just get over it and move on.
 What you have to remember though, is it is not illogical to a person with autism.
-Our brains are just wired different.
+Our brains are just wired differently.
 Telling your child to just get over it is equivalent to telling a person with legs to just get up and walk it off.
 Neither is going to happen.